vertexproject/synapse/docs/synapse/devops.rst

 For production deployments, it is recommended that all services use the built-in ``telepath`` SSL/TLS protocol.
 You may deploy a service using TLS encryption by specifying a ``--telepath`` listen URL option, such as ``ssl://cortex.vertex.link/``.

-If it is necessary to separate the socket bind address from the hostname, a hostname query parameter may be specified: ``ssl://0.0.0.0/?hostname=cortex.vertex.link``
+Under some circumstances, such as inbound DNAT networks or multi-homed hosts, it maybe necessary to specify a socket bind address that is different than the hostname.
+If your environment requires you to bind an address that is different than the hostname's DNS entry, an explicit hostname query parameter may be specified:``ssl://0.0.0.0/?hostname=cortex.vertex.link``.

 The client will also need to specify an SSL/TLS ``telepath`` URL such as: ``ssl://visi:passwd@cortex.vertex.link``.